bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/informatics_on_high_throughput_sequencing_data_2016.md

 Task list:
+1. Check read QC with BVAtools
+2. Trim unreliable bases from the read ends using Trimmomatic

-1. Align the raw data to the human reference genome.
+3. Align the reads to the reference using BWA
-2. Sort the reads and perform duplicate removal.
-3. Index the sorted bam file.
-4. Perform indel cleaning.
-5. Visualize the alignments.
+4. Sort the alignments by chromosome position using PICARD
+5. Realign short indels using GATK
+6. Fixe mate issues using PICARD.
+7. Recalibrate the Base Quality using GATK.
+8. Generate alignment metrics using GATK and PICARD.

 Discussion/Questions:
 1. Explain the purpose of each step.
 2. Which software tool can be used for each step.

-Integrated Assignment:
+Integrated Assignment script

 [&uarr;](#back_to_top)